Build-Gravity/britt-lab/instructions.md

 - Reference your research file in future discussions using the @ symbol

 **Key Questions to Answer:**
-- What methodological approaches does Dr. Anderson prefer?
+- What methodological approaches seem most effective?
-- Which research themes align with current psychology trends?
+- Which research questions could benefit from computational tools?
-- What gaps exist that your experiment could address?
+- What would make your experiment both interesting and feasible?
-- How complex should your implementation be to match his expectations?
+- How can you balance ambition with practical constraints?

-## Step 2: Architecture & Documentation Setup 🔄
+## Step 2: Choose Your Tech Stack 🔄

 ### Goal
-Choose experimental architecture, implement it ourselves, and ensure all documentation/libraries are accessible to Cursor.
+Choose the right tools for your project.
+Set up everything you need to build, deploy, and share your experiment.

 ### Architecture Options (with Implementation)

-#### **Option A: GitHub Pages Psychology Experiment**
+#### **Option A: Web Experiments (GitHub Pages)**
+- **What you get:** Experiments that run in any browser
-- **Stack:** HTML/CSS/JavaScript frontend + PsychoPy.js + GitHub REST API
+- **Tech:** HTML/CSS/JavaScript + GitHub Pages hosting
-- **Deployment:** GitHub Pages (automatic hosting)
-- **Data Storage:** GitHub REST API to store results back to repo as JSON/CSV
-- **Visualization:** PsychoPy.js for experiments + Chart.js for results
-- **Implementation Plan:**
-  - Create experiment using PsychoPy.js (web-compatible)
+- **Advantages:** No installation required, easy to share via link
-  - Deploy to GitHub Pages for universal access
+- **Data collection:** Results automatically save to your GitHub repository
-  - Use [GitHub REST API](https://docs.github.com/en/rest?apiVersion=2022-11-28) to POST experiment data back to repo
-  - Real-time results dashboard pulling from repo data
+- **Best for:** Online experiments, easy participant recruitment, broad accessibility

   **Quick GitHub Pages How-To (First Run)**
-  1. Push your `option-a-github-pages` folder to the `main` branch (keep the default structure).
+  1. Push your repository to the `main` branch (keep the default structure).
   2. In **Repo → Settings → Pages**, set:
       • Source = `main` branch
       • Folder = `/root` (or `/docs` if you move files there)
   3. Save – GitHub builds the page and gives you a URL like `https://<username>.github.io/<repo>/`.
-  4. Visit the URL – you'll see a landing page with project options.
-Click "Launch Web Experiment" to navigate to your Option A implementation.
+  4. Visit the URL – you'll see a landing page with step-by-step options.
-  5. You should see Rock/Paper/Scissors buttons that log to console.
-That means the basics are working.
-Visual dashboards can be added later.
+  5. Start with Step 3 to verify basic deployment works, then progress through the steps.

 - **Documentation Needs:**
   - PsychoPy.js complete API documentation